averbraeck/opentrafficsim/docs/04-demand/traffic-od.md

     <tr><th>Truck</th><td>0.48</td><td>0.52</td></tr>
 </table>

 Next, we equip 25% of the trucks (5% of all traffic) with CACC.
-For the moment we assume no different correlation for these trucks, hence <i>c<sub>cacc</sub></i>&nbsp;=&nbsp;0.4.
+For the moment we assume no different correlation for these trucks, hence $c_{CACC} = 0.4$.
 Giving trucks and CACC trucks their own independent correlation, the following transition matrix follows.
 There are some undesired outcomes, given that the inclusion of CACC should under the current assumptions not influence the traffic composition:

 * The probability of a car following a car is reduced from 0.88 to 0.731.
 * If the previous GTU was a truck, and the next one is a truck or CACC truck, the probability the next GTU is a CACC truck is 0.124&nbsp;/&nbsp;(0.545&nbsp;+&nbsp;0.124)&nbsp;=&nbsp;18.6%, rather than 25%.